All Episodes

 They do not like this a bit.

-We start with a media montage of Palin getting under the skin of the drive-by's.
+We start with a media montage of Palin getting under the skin of the drive-bys.

-And her organization refuses to give us a schedule.
+Governor Palin likes to call us the lamestream media, and her organization refuses to give us a schedule.

-There's no published schedule, no advanced teams.
+There's no published schedule, no advanced team.

 She's been a bit mum about her schedule.